mapsense/embedded-maps/README.md

-Marco
+Mapsense Embedded Maps
 =================

-Marco embeds the Mapsense client on websites.
+Embedded maps allow you to embed the Mapsense client on your website.

 ### Resources

 The documentation for Marco is available in the [Mapsense API Wiki](https://github.com/mapsense/marco/wiki/Mapsense-Embedded-Maps).